Teaching duties and Students Advised

 Discovering Loners and Phantoms in Commit and Issue Data (ICPC 2015).

-Andrea Di Sorbo, PhD student at University of Sannio (currently Prof. at Unisannio), Italy.
+Andrea Di Sorbo, PhD student at University of Sannio (currently Assistant Prof. at Unisannio), Italy.

 - SURF: Summarizer of User Reviews Feedback.
 (ICSE 2017).